maia-s/sdl3-sys-rs/README.md

 # sdl3-sys

 This is a work in progress of the "new" sdl3-sys for Rust!
-The bindings themselves will be in the sdl3-sys crate in the sdl3-sys dir, but currently that's incomplete as I'm working on finishing the generator, in sdl3-sys-gen.
+The bindings themselves are in sdl3-sys, and the generator that generates them is in sdl3-sys-gen.

-You can look at the files in sdl3-sys/src/generated for an idea of what the bindings will be like.
-(Note this currently doesn't output anything for #define'd functions.
-They're parsed and available to the generator, but they're not emitted yet.)

 ### Why not use bindgen?